akash-network/docs/whitepapers/akt/source/01-intro.md

 Akash is the world’s first and only *Supercloud* for *serverless* computing, enabling anyone with a computer to become a cloud provider by offering their unused compute cycles in a safe and frictionless marketplace.

 In this paper, we present an economic system that uses a native currency, AKT, to achieve economic sovereignty in the decentralized computing ecosystem.
 We also propose an inflation design for mitigating inherent adoption challenges that face an early market economy — lack of sufficient demand from the tenants (consumers of computing), which in turn hurts demand because of lack of supply.

-We also present mechanims for a stable medium of exchange by solving for token volatility (one of the biggest challenges for adoption of decentralized ecosystems).
+We also present a mechanism for a stable medium of exchange by solving for token volatility (one of the biggest challenges for adoption of decentralized ecosystems).

 **Note:** This whitepaper represents a continuous work in progress.
 We will endeavor to keep this document current with the latest development progress.
 As a result of the ongoing and iterative nature of the Akash development process, the resulting code and implementation will likely differ from what this paper represents.